 You can easily improve your health and save money by implementing meatless meals into your life.
 There are thousands of recipes online and many great meatless cookbooks to choose from too.

 Nervous About How Your Family Will React?

 Have no fear!
-Quick and tasty meatless recipes are easy to find and if worse comes to worse, you can always brown some beef or fry up some chicken breasts for any family members who refuse to give this a try.
+Quick and tasty meatless recipes are easy to find.
+If family members refuse to give this a try, you can always brown some beef or fry up some chicken.

 How to Get Your Family On Board with Meatless Meals:

-Since the push for Meatless Mondays began to make us aware of the impact that eating meat has on our health, pocketbook and the environment, meatless recipes have become popular and you can find a plethora of cookbooks and online sites that offer food combinations (without meat) that will make your mouth water.
+Meatless Mondays have made us aware of the impact that eating meat has on our health, pocketbook, and the environment.
+Meatless recipes have become popular.
+And you can find a plethora of cookbooks and online sites.
+They offer food combinations (without meat) that will make your mouth water.

 Do you think that meatless or Vegan meals take longer?
 Well, they don’t!
 Most meatless recipes take about 30 minutes to make.
 If you’re using meat for a meal, you have to thaw the meat and cook it until it’s done which takes a lot longer.